 20 Double Under

-While aerobic endurance training is essential to performance, true athletic growth will only come from tapping into the anaerobic and lactic energy systems.
-You can master the art of programming for all three energy systems on the AirBike for general population and athletic clients with our course Programming for the AirBike.
+While aerobic endurance training is essential to performance, true athletic growth will only come from tapping into the three energy systems.
+Master the art of programming all three energy systems on the AirBike for general population and athletic clients with our course Programming for the AirBike.